UK blames ‘heavy-handed’ EU for Brexit deal problems

 “So I urge the EU to be ambitious.
 It’s no use tinkering around the edges.
 We need significant change.”

-Officials in the EU are likely to greet Frost’s ultimatum with disdain.
+Officials in the EU are likely to greet Frost’s ultimatum — and his description of Britain’s EU membership as a “long bad dream” — with disdain.

 The EU blames Britain for the disruption, accusing it of trying to renege on a legally binding deal it signed up to.

-Britain has also angered the EU by delaying the introduction of checks on some goods from the bloc agreed in the divorce deal, citing the burden on businesses.
+Britain has also angered the EU by delaying the introduction of checks on some goods from the bloc agreed to in the divorce deal, citing the burden on businesses.

+Frost said Britain was awaiting the bloc’s response to its proposals for changes.
+European Commission spokesman Daniel Ferrie said the bloc would propose solutions soon.

+“What we’re focusing on is finding practical solutions to issues that are arising, nothing more and nothing less,” he said.

 Britain’s Conservatives are holding their first in-person conference since Britain left the bloc last year.
 Despite Prime Minister Boris Johnson’s vow to “get Brexit done,” the rupture is roiling the economy as Britain tries to bounce back from pandemic disruption and damage.

-A severe shortage of truck drivers, due in part to a post-Brexit exodus of European workers, has snarled British supply chains, leaving gaps on supermarket shelves, fast-food chains without chicken and gas pumps dry of fuel.
+A severe shortage of truck drivers, due in part to a post-Brexit exodus of European workers, has snarled British supply chains, leaving gaps on supermarket shelves, fast-food chains without chicken and gas pumps dry.
 Scores of soldiers have been drafted in to drive fuel tankers after more than a week of gas shortages.